 The Project tutorial demonstrated how to format your Gantt chart into a presentable image and how to paste it into PowerPoint as a static visual.
 Read the section below to learn how to import your .mpp into PowerPoint and how to synchronize your slide to automatically update it whenever that Microsoft Project data changes.

-PowerPoint is a visual application and better suited for creating the type of visuals client and executive expect.
+PowerPoint is a visual application and better suited for creating the type of visuals clients and executives expect.
 Office Timeline is a PowerPoint add-in that imports data directly from Microsoft Project and transforms it into rich visual Gantt charts instantly.
-Since these charts are a native PowerPoint slides, they can be opened, shared, presented, updated or edited by anyone who has PowerPoint.
+Since these charts are native PowerPoint slides, they can be opened, shared, presented, updated or edited by anyone who has PowerPoint.

-In the post below I will show you how to quickly import Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project import wizard, and how to synchronize it with your .mpp when you need to update the slide.
-You will need to install Office Timeline Plus, which will add a timeline maker tab to the PowerPoint ribbon (image below.)
+In the post below, I will show you how to quickly load Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project Import wizard, and how to synchronize it with your .mpp when you need to update the slide.
+You will need to install Office Timeline Plus, which will add a timeline maker tab to the PowerPoint ribbon (image below).

-Select what MS Project data you would like to show on your slide from the mpp import list view in the Office Timeline import wizard.
+Now, from the .mpp import list view, select what MS Project data you would like to show on your slide.
 You can choose to display some or all of the imported items.

 Office Timeline will instantly create a PowerPoint Gantt chart slide from your Microsoft Project data.
-Mine looked like this and it took less than 1 minutes to make.
+Mine looked like this and it took less than a minute to make.

-Click the Sync button on the Office Timeline ribbon to update your Gantt whenever your data changes in Project file.
+Click the Sync button on the Office Timeline ribbon to update your Gantt whenever the data changes in your Project file.
 The sync wizard will identify any changes to the mpp file.
-Select the changes you want to accept and click the green check button to update your Gantt chart.
+Select the changes you want to accept and click Finish to update your Gantt chart.

 Your slide can be updated in real-time.
-Below I synchronized my Gantt with its linked MS Project file to add tasks and milestones, and then I made some styling changes.
-For example changing colors, shape, text position, and changing the timescale from months to weeks.
-All of this was instantly done by using the controls on the Office Timeline ribbon.
+Below, I synchronized my Gantt chart with its linked MS Project file to add tasks and milestones, and then I made some styling changes - for example, changing colors, shapes, and text positions, and switching the timescale from months to weeks.
+All of this was instantly done using the Style Pane.